 Families of children with life-limiting conditions rely on the palliative care provided by the voluntary sector, including children’s hospices.
 Despite their amazing work – and the pressure they take off the NHS – these lifeline services do not receive enough money from the state.
 The funding they do receive is patchy and unsustainable.
-We are calling on the government and NHS England to increase the Children’s Hospice Grant to £25million per year, bring about funding parity between children’s and adult hospice services – and make it clear to the NHS and local authorities that they are responsible for funding children’s palliative care.
+We are calling on local NHS organisations and local authorities to fund children’s palliative care – and on the government and NHS England and NHS Improvement (NHSE/I) to make clear to them that they are responsible for doing so.

 Together for Short Lives estimates that the cost of providing palliative care to children and young people amounts to hundreds of millions of pounds a year across the UK.
 The majority of children’s palliative care is funded by organisations spanning the voluntary sector, the NHS and local government.

 While the state funds the vast majority of the children’s palliative care directly provided by the NHS, we believe it is right that it also contributes to the costs incurred by voluntary providers, including children’s hospices.
 The children’s palliative care provided by these organisations helps ease pressure on the NHS.
 Children’s hospices, for example, make a crucial contribution to local health economies.
 In total, children’s hospice charities in England provided active clinical support to an estimated 8,160 babies, children and young people in 2018/19.
 This is based on a mean of 240 children per children’s hospice charity.
 This includes an estimated: